 Create a Clear Retention Policy

-Every healthcare provider should have a written policy that outlines how long each type of medical record should be kept, how it will be stored, and when and how it should be securely destroyed.
-This policy should align with both HIPAA requirements and the applicable state laws referenced above.
+Every healthcare provider should create a retention policy that outlines how long each type of record should be kept, how it will be stored, and how and when it will be destroyed.
+The policy you create should meet both HIPAA requirements and the applicable state laws referenced above.

 Protect Records with Strong Security Measures